Louvre Abu Dhabi Museum – Harmonising Art and Architecture

 Many people flock to Abu Dhabi to see Sheikh Zayed Grand Mosque, Ferrari World Abu Dhabi, or the Emirates Palace.
 The Louvre Abu Dhabi Museum introduces a new attraction.
 An attraction that is one of the most innovative museum projects to be built in recent times.

-Even if museums are not your favorite thing, it is worth a visit for the structural significance alone.
+Even if museums are not your favorite thing, it is worth visiting the structural significance alone.
 There’s no other museum complex quite like this anywhere else in the world.

 About The Author: